 Also, the strength of function level for the IT security function, F.KIT_CHECK, is SOF-basic.

-Therefore, the strength of function level for the specific TOE security functional requirements is consistent
+Therefore, the strength of function level for the specific TOE security functional requirements is consistent with that for the IT security function.

 8.3.3 Rationale for Assurance Measures